sarusso/Reyns/README.md

 ## Services properties

-When you run a service using DockerOps, there are a few properties already implemented to make the life easier.
+When you run a service using Reyns, there are a few properties already implemented to make the life easier.
 These are:

 * `persistent_data`: if enabled, all the data in /data inside the service is made persistent on the host filesystem (if data is already present, it is preserved).
 * `persistent_opt`: if enabled, all the data in /opt inside the serviceis made persistent on the host filesystem (if data is already present, it is preserved).